-Furthermore, a PPP is a long term collaboration; it is simply not possible to anticipate all the issues that might arise throughout its execution.
+Furthermore, a PPP is a long-term collaboration; it is simply impossible to anticipate all the issues that might arise throughout its execution.
 Several arrangements might have to evolve.

-Both partners must, therefore, retain a deep understanding of where the project stands, and have confidence in each other's ability to make the necessary adjustments and maintain momentum within the partnership.
+Therefore, both partners must retain a deep understanding of where the project stands and have confidence in each other's ability to make the necessary adjustments and maintain momentum within the partnership.

 Public-Private Partnership challenges

 PPP constitutes an extremely cost-efficient means of accelerating the modernisation of a country's Identity Management program.